Getting Started with DOER DAPP

 Connect Your Wallet

-To begin, you connect your wallet to DOER DAPP.
+To begin, connect your wallet to DOER DAPP.
 This does not give DOER DAPP access to your funds.
-It simply allows DOER DAPP to read your public account and register your instructions.
-At this stage: • No permissions are granted • No actions can occur • Nothing is automated
+It only allows DOER DAPP to read your public account and register your instructions.
+At this stage: • No permissions are granted • No actions can occur • Nothing is automated Your wallet remains the sole owner of your assets.

 2